 Please contact the park office for consent if you wish to fly a drone for commercial filming or photography purposes.
 For more information, see the Drones in Parks policy.

-  Gathering firewood and the use of heat beads is not permitted.
+Gathering firewood is not permitted.
 Firewood can be purchased at the campground.

 NSW national parks are no smoking areas.

 - in Ku-ring-gai Chase National Park in the Sydney and surrounds region

 Ku-ring-gai Chase National Park is open sunrise to sunset but may have to close at times due to poor weather or fire danger.

 - The entrance to Bobbin Head and Appletree Bay is closed from 8pm to 6am during daylight savings periods, and from 5.30pm to 6am the rest of the year.